 That’s why it’s important to attach action lists to your idea.
 What’s been agreed?
 Who’s going to do it?
 When do they need to do it?

 Write these actions down.
 Make sure everyone gets a copy.

 It’s harder to wriggle out of written agreements.
 Writing it down secures a commitment to act.
 Commitments are hard to break.
 Action lists are like an internal call to action for your idea.
 They make clear what everyone needs to do next.
 People have to commit to actions or get out of the way of making actions happen.

 Conclusion - Beware of the idea killer

 No one ever admits to being an idea killer.
 It sounds so negative.

 Ideas bring excitement to a business.
 They bring people together and create energy and enthusiasm.

 But the reality is new ideas involve change.
 And change is hard work for most people.

 It creates tension, conflict and fear.
 Those make people defensive.
 Change is what stirs up the idea killer in most businesses.

-For us, there’s 2 main ways to dealing with idea killers.
+There are 2 main ways to deal with idea killers.